Peter Skene Ogden State Park

 • Features a stunning view, walking trails with interpretive panels, picnic areas, and bungee jumping

-The Scenic Viewpoint offers a breathtaking view of the Crooked River Canyon.
-Three historic bridges span the basalt canyon, carved by the Crooked River over thousands of years.
-Before the first bridge was built, the canyon posed a major obstacle for travelers.
+Three historic bridges span the basalt gorge, carved by the Crooked River over thousands of years.
+Before the first bridge was built, this canyon was a major obstacle for early travelers.

 Peter Skene Ogden State Park-Crooked River High Bridge